koushik4475/EVENT-REGISTRATION-DJANGO-/README.md

-# Django Event Registration System
+#  Event Registration System Using Django

 A comprehensive event management web application built with Django that allows users to register for events and provides administrators with powerful tools to manage registrations.